bonds/bonds.github.io/content/posts/2022-05-05-junior-vs-senior-managers.md

 Senior: X isn’t being done right, I need to hold the person responsibly accountable and support them improving so they can do it right next time

-Junior: Bob isn’t making the right decision, I need to tell them what to do and how to do it
+Junior: Bob isn’t making the right decision, I need to tell him what to do and how to do it

 Senior: Bob isn’t making the right decision and any time I must exercise my authority to fix a one-off problem, something might be wrong on my end…could it be a context problem?
 If I gave Bob more info A, B, C would he make the right decision?